outreachy-translation-imbalances/translation-stats-lib/README.md

 ]
 ```

+Complex cell values such as lists should be serialized as JSON.

 Coding conventions
 ===
 Follow [PEP 8](https://peps.python.org/pep-0008/), especially prefixing any
-private methods with an underscore so that they don't become part of the public
+private methods with an underscore so that they don't accidentally become part
-interface.
+of the public interface.
 We'll include a linter to standardize formatting.

 Include unit tests for any non-trivial functions.